gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 {{< callout kind="tip" title="When to use blanket:" >}}

-- You have a flaky concurrency test you can't reproduce on demand.
+- You have a flaky concurrency test you cannot reproduce on demand.
 - You want a regression test that pins one specific thread interleaving.
-- You're porting a library to free-threaded Python and need confidence the locks behave under both schedulers.
+- You are porting a library to free-threaded Python and need confidence the locks behave under both schedulers.
 - You want test coverage on an `except` branch that fires under one specific ordering.
 - You want a concurrency test that reads as a specification of what should happen.